 These students live off-campus and work at the Reception Centers in either Morse or Towers Complex.
 They can assist you when you are locked out of your room, lost your key, need to put in a work order for your room, have questions about campus, or need to meet with your Complex Coordinator.
 They are supervised by a full-time Complex Coordinator.
 These friendly folks are always happy to help you out at the reception centers located in each Complex!

-Your Program Assistant is a student who co-advises either the Morse or Towers Activities Council, tracks and advises Resident Assistant programs, and attends many events in the residence halls.
-These students have been Resident Assistants for at least one full year before becoming a Program Assistant.
+Your Community Mentor is a student who co-advises either the Morse or Towers Activities Council, help to develop community within their building and the Resident Assistant Staff, tracks and advises Resident Assistant programs, and attends many events in the residence halls.
+These students have been Resident Assistants for at least one full year before becoming a Community Mentor.
 They are supervised by a full-time Complex Coordinator.
-If you see your PA around say hi and let them know if you need any help or have any fantastic ideas for programs!
+If you see your CM around say hi and let them know if you need any help or have any fantastic ideas for the community!

 Office Assistants are students who have previously spent at least one full year as a Reception Center Assistant.
 They maintain the Reception Center work schedule, provide on-going training and complete other tasks assigned to them by the Complex Coordinator who supervises them.
 There is one Office Assistant for Morse Complex and one for Towers Complex.